Printers, Copiers, and Multi-function Devices (Printer/Copier/Scanner/Fax)

 If the service is needed, the local IT support staff should enable or turn on the specific service needed (e.g., snmp), set a strong administrative password for the service and restrict access to only those IP addresses with a business need (e.g., your subnet or University subnets).

 - Set up a strong administrative password on all interfaces (i.e., web, telnet, ftp, snmp).
 Change default or well-known credentials.

 - For SNMP, change your community string to non-default setting (i.e., private, public).
 Use SNMP Version 3 since it is the only one that supports encryption.

 - Disable anonymous FTP printing on the device.
 Require that a username/password must be used if FTP absolutely has to be utilized.

 - Restrict access to the printer to only those IP addresses with a business need.
 Options starting with the most preferred include:

 - Network Firewall - if you already have a firewall in place, write appropriate rules to limit access to the printer to only your department's network.

 - Built-in Access Control Lists (ACLs) - many network-attached devices have access-control mechanisms built in.
 Consult the vendor's documentation for details on how to deny access by default and enumerate allowed access.

-- Move the printer to a private network (i.e., RFC-1918) by contacting OIT Network.
+- Move the printer to a private network (i.e., RFC-1918).
+To request, see KB9915947 article.
 This will allow access from within the University, while preventing access from everywhere else.
 Note - changing the IP of the device may also require reconfiguring every client that uses the device; this makes using the built-in ACLs more appealing in most cases.

 - As a last-resort option, set the default gateway configuration for the printer to an invalid value (0.0.0.0, empty, or some addresses on the network).
 This will limit access to the printer to only devices on the same subnet.
 This should only be used if the device does NOT support ACLs and you do not have a private network allocation available.